|MP 6.01.37||Radioimmunoscintigraphy Imaging (Monoclonal Antibody Imaging) with Indium-111 Capromab Pendetide (Prostascint®) for Prostate Cancer|

 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational.
 Therefore, FDA-approved devices may be assessed on the basis of their medical necessity.

-Radioimmunoscintigraphy (RIS) may be considered for use in a number of clinical indications.
-For the purposes of this policy, two main clinical situations will be considered:
+RIS may be considered for use in a number of clinical indications.
+For the purposes of this policy, 2 main clinical situations will be considered:

 - As part of the pretreatment workup for staging of prostate cancer.
 In this situation, the value of RIS is in detecting distant metastases that are not evident on other imaging studies, since detection of occult metastases is likely to alter treatment recommendations.

-- In patients who have received curative treatment, but present with biochemical failure, i.e., a rising PSA without definite disease on standard imaging studies.
-In this situation, differentiating between local and distant recurrence is important since local recurrence may be treated with salvage radiotherapy, while distant recurrence is usually treated with androgen deprivation therapy.
+- In patients who have received curative treatment, but present with biochemical failure, ie, a rising prostate-specific antigen (PSA) without definite disease on standard imaging studies.
+In this situation, differentiating between local and distant recurrence is important because local recurrence may be treated with salvage radiotherapy, while distant recurrence is usually treated with androgen deprivation therapy.

 These analyses suggest that RIS provides additional and independent information that correlates with extent of disease; however, the conclusions of these studies are derived from relationships across populations and do not directly translate into how RIS results would actually be used to guide management in a manner that would improve net health outcome.
 Without an understanding of diagnostic accuracy and how results would influence management, it is not possible to model potential effects on health outcomes.
 Thus, none of the reports identified in the update support the clinical effectiveness of using RIS to evaluate pelvic lymph nodes.